oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 .. admonition:: Learning
     :class: important

-    The learning of this step: Dispatch with shifting under simple constraint.
-The loading of the EV will be optimized.
-So the load is as cheap as possible.
+    Among multiple optimal solutions, any one can be your results.
+    If something is free in the model, this can include unintuitive things.

-You can get the complete (uncommented) code for this step: :download:`ev_charging_3.py </../tutorials/introductory/ev_charging/ev_charging_3.py>`
+You can get the complete (uncommented) code for this step:
+:download:`ev_charging_3.py </../tutorials/introductory/ev_charging/ev_charging_3.py>`

 .. dropdown:: Click to display the code